semrush/intergalactic/website/docs/get-started-guide/dis-starter-guide/dis-starter-guide.md

 <!-- See [Principles](/core-principles/principles/) if you want to dive deeper and learn more about them. -->

-@## Color
+@## Design tokens

-> **TL;DR or main thoughts**: we have three main color palettes:
+> **TL;DR or main thoughts**: Intergalactic design system has:
 >
-> - main colors palette is used for the elements that call for the user's attention;
-> - gray colors palette is used for the secondary elements in the interface and text;
-> - color shades palette is used for coloring all other elements in the interface.

-Our palette is built with [Huetone tool from Alexey Ardov](https://huetone.ardov.me/) ✨ Learn more in the [Twitter thread](https://twitter.com/ardovalexey/status/1447329411678806023).

-Each color has a name, while shades of the same color have a value at the end (for example, `var(--gray-500)`).

-There are two groups of palettes depending on where they're used:

-- for the interface;
-- for charts.

-Our Figma library for charts contains their color palette, as well as rules on how to use them.
+> - set of base tokens that define a base palette;
+> - set of semantic tokens which are applied across all components and even the chart library.

+Intergalactic design system is built with sets of design tokens: basic and semantic ones.
+Base tokens set contains tokens for our palette.

+Semantic tokens set refers to the base tokens.
+So changing the base tokens values you affect semantic tokens.
+Therefore, by changing the palette, you can create new themes.
+For creating new palette you can use tools like [Huetone](https://huetone.ardov.me/).

-Go to [Palette](/style/palette/) to learn more about the color system.
+Go to [Design tokens](/style/design-tokens) to learn more about the tokens and their usage.

 @## Typography

 > **TL;DR or main thoughts**: our main font is Inter.
-The main text color is `var(--gray-800)`, while the secondary text color is `var(--gray-500)`.

 Our type scale is based on the modular scale with the base of a 12px font size and a 1.2 ratio.